Understand Your Risk for PAD

 Age

-Adults over the age of 50 tend to be more at risk of developing peripheral arterial disease.
+Adults over the age of 50 tend to be more at risk of developing peripheral artery disease.
 As you grow older, especially after 65, you may experience more signs of PAD if the disease progresses.
 It is important to note that many patients do not have symptoms of PAD, or assume their symptoms are due to aging.
 You may want to consider a PAD screening if you are over 50, even if you have no prominent symptoms.

 Smoking

 Smoking is the number one risk factor for PAD.
-Patients who are heavy smokers, or former smokers, have a very high risk of getting peripheral arterial disease and tend to develop it at a relatively earlier age when compared to those who do not smoke.
+Patients who are heavy smokers, or former smokers, have a very high risk of getting peripheral artery disease and tend to develop it at a relatively earlier age when compared to those who do not smoke.
 While most patients may not have symptoms until their late 60’s or 70’s, a smoker may start having PAD symptoms in their 50’s.

 Diabetes

-Diabetic patients are at high risk for developing peripheral arterial disease.
+Diabetic patients are at high risk for developing peripheral artery disease.
 Studies show that one out of every three adults over 50 with diabetes is likely to have PAD.
 Patients who are long-term diabetics, particularly insulin-dependent diabetics, are also at a much higher risk of developing the disease.
 They tend to get PAD in the vessels and arteries of the calves and feet more extensively than other patient groups.

 High Blood Pressure & Cholesterol